tpayne/kubernetes-examples/gitops/azurearc/README.md

 This repo contains an example which shows how to do implement GitOps in Azure Arc.

+**To try this sample for real, it is best to fork this repo to your own Github repo so that you can modify files as appropriate.**

 Dependencies
 ------------
 Before you attempt this example, please ensure you have done the following: -